Tariq Majid: Views on nuclear disarmament

 About the Afghan war, Majid is reported to have said, "Pakistan has become a "punching bag" in the American media, specifically the CNN."
 In a secret conversation with American ambassador Anne W. Patterson General Majid added, "It got to the point where we are looking at our own contingencies."
 Ambassador Patterson later replied that his statement was astonishing.
 In 2007, Majid maintained to the country's media representatives, about the security of country's strategic nuclear arsenals that the nuclear and strategic assets are well protected with robust safeguards and very elaborate security system.
 Any irresponsible "act by any one against it will be responded very strongly at all levels of command", Majid quoted.

-In a speech at the National Defence University and Quaid-i-Azam University, Majid outlines that atomic deterrence against a possible aggression was a compulsion, and not a choice for Pakistan.
+In a speech at the National Defense University and Quaid-i-Azam University, Majid outlines that atomic deterrence against a possible aggression was a compulsion, and not a choice for Pakistan.
 Majid exhorted to the world delegation at the NDU that, "World must accept Pakistan as nuclear power."
 While dismissing all the concerns on the safety of country's nuclear arsenal, Majid maintains to the fact: "We are shouldering our responsibility with utmost vigilance and confidence.
 We have put in place a very robust regime that includes "multilayered mechanisms" and processes to secure our strategic assets, and have provided maximum transparency on our practices.
-We have reassured the international community on this issue over and over again and our track record since the time our atomic bomb programme was made overt has been unblemished".
+We have reassured the international community on this issue over and over again and our track record since the time our atomic bomb program was made overt has been unblemished".

 Retirement

-Prime Minister Yousaf Raza Gillani send the nomination of General Shameem Wynne as next Chairman Joint Chiefs of Staff Committee on October 8, 2010.
-In the military circles, he well established his reputation as "pragmatic general" and "embodiment of professionalism thorough professional officer who sets and strives for high standards of excellence."
-General Khalid Shameem Wynne who was the senior-most general serving as Chief of General Staff (CGS) at the GHQ.
+Prime Minister Yousaf Raza Gillani sent a nomination of General Shameem Wynne as the next Chairman of the Joint Chiefs of Staff Committee on October 8, 2010.
+In military circles, he was well established and had a reputation as a "pragmatic general" and an "embodiment of professionalism thorough professional officer who sets and strives for high standards of excellence."
 Before retiring, General Majid completed all of his farewell meetings with important and key political and military leadership.
 In a simple but dignified ceremony amid Guard of Honour, General Majid handed over the operations of joint staff secretariat to incoming General Khalid Shameem Wynne.